wolf71/Qsqlite/Readme.md

 		- Set the table information based on the csv table header information, for example
 			- tab01 ( "ID" text, "Name" text, "Tele" text )
 	- loadcsv also support **tsv format** file (\t split type), just using: loadcsv test.tsv tb1 1
-	- loadcsv also support **bioinformatics .maf / .vcf file**, just using: loadcsv test.maf tb1   or  loadcsv test.vcf tb1
+	- loadcsv also support **bioinformatics .maf/.vcf/.sam/.gtf/.gff/.gpd file**, just using: loadcsv test.maf tb1   or  loadcsv test.vcf tb1
 - 2.2 Exporting csv
   - Use **>csv csv file name 0/1** (The parameter 0/1 indicates whether to export the table header information.
 0-no export, 1-export)
   - Example: select * from table1 where n=300 >csv user1.csv 1 , export the contents of a table to user1.csv file by select and export the table header information (the first line of the exported csv file is the database table header information)